First Grade Curriculum

 - Recognize the relationships between two sets of objects or two numbers: same; equal to; different; not equal to; less than; fewer; smaller; greater than; more; larger

-- Identify ordinal positions-first, middle, and last through twentieth
+- Identify ordinal positions-first, middle, and last through tenth

 Operations and Computation

-- Solve addition and subtraction problems of numbers up to 2 digit using manipulatives, number lines, tally marks, calculators, and mental arithmetic
+- Solve addition and subtraction problems using manipulatives, number lines, and mental arithmetic

 Data and Chance

-- Collect and organize data to create tally charts, tables, line plots, and bar graphs
+- Collect and organize data to create tally charts, tables, and bar graphs

-- Demonstrates knowledge of the differences in calendar time (days, months, seasons, today, tomorrow)
+- Demonstrate knowledge of calendar time (days, months, seasons, today, tomorrow)

-- Describe events using certain, likely, unlikely, possible, impossible, and other basic probability terms
+- Describe events using certain, possible, impossible, and other basic probability terms

 Measurement and Reference Frames